 Define and Measure Customer Brand Experience

-Customer brand experience has risen to the forefront of market research landscape, but it is often confused with several other brand constructs with to which the concept is related.
-Brand attachment, brand attitudes, brand personality, brand engagement are all terms that marketers and advertisers bandy about, giving them a familiar ring.
+Customer brand experience has risen to the forefront of the market research landscape, but it is often confused with several other brand constructs to which the concept is related.
+Brand attachment, brand attitudes, brand personality, and brand engagement are all terms that marketers and advertisers bandy about, giving them a familiar ring.
 Customer delight and customer satisfaction are subjective brand experiences that are also in the current market research vernacular.
 How, then, is customer brand experience unique and how can it be measured?

 Comparing and Contrasting Brand Constructs

 The dimensions of customer experience are grounded in cognitive theory and cognitive science, a philosophy that addresses knowledge and perception, and the staged experiences market research studies conducted by Pine and Gilmore (1999).

 - Brand attitudes are automatic emotional or effective reactions that consumers experience, which are typically based on their beliefs.
 When a consumer conveys "I like that brand" in some manner, the consumer is expressing a brand attitude.
 A customer brand experience relates something about the experience associated with the brand, not just a general evaluation or judgment of the brand.
 A consumer who relates personal responses to brand-related stimuli that says "I like the brand experience" is communicating about a strong consumer brand experience.

 - Brand attachment is revealed through a strong emotional bond that a customer has with the brand.
 Brand attachment is expressed in terms of affection for the brand, passion for the brand that takes the shape of customer advocacy, and connection or engagement with the brand.
 Customer brand experience is not fundamentally characterized by emotions.